Financial-Times/dotcom-tool-kit/readme.md

   - '@dotcom-tool-kit/jest'
 ```

-Every time you add a new plugin, you should tell Tool Kit to install configuration files in your repository:
+Every time you change your `.toolkitrc.yml`, e.g. adding or removing a plugin, you should tell Tool Kit to install configuration files in your repository:

 ```sh
 npx dotcom-tool-kit --install